Bivariate change point detection: joint detection of changes in expectation and variance: Discussion

-The bivariate process was classified according to the presence or absence of symmetry of the underlying distribution.
-Symmetry, on the one hand was shown to result in independent asymptotic components and is thus related to Euklid's notion of distance: under the null hypothesis symmetry results first in the isotropy of the moving sum process and thus in a rejection area given by a circle.
-Second in case of change points, we found the marginals at the change points to be asymptotically uncorrelated, depicted by round contour lines.
-On the other hand, a lack of symmetry of the underlying distribution was shown to result in correlated components of the moving sum process, and is therefore related to Mahalanobis' notion of distance: first, under the null hypothesis the moving sum process was shown to have a preferred direction of variability along the main diagonals in $\rn^2$, which results in an elliptic rejection boundary.
-Second, the marginals at the change points were shown to have correlated components, resulting in elliptic contour lines.
+The bivariate MOSUM was classified according to the presence or absence of symmetry (more precisely the averaged third centered moment) of the underlying distributions.
+Symmetry, on the one hand, was shown to result in independent asymptotic components and is thus related to Euklid's notion of distance: under $\mathcal H_0$, symmetry results first in the isotropy of the MOSUM process and thus in a rejection area given by a circle.
+Second, in case of change points, we found the marginals at the change points to be asymptotically uncorrelated, depicted by round contour lines.
+On the other hand, a lack of symmetry of the underlying distribution was shown to result in correlated components of the MOSUM process, and is therefore related to Mahalanobis' distance: first, under $\mathcal H_0$ the MOSUM has a preferred direction of variability along the main diagonals in $\rn^2$, which results in an elliptic rejection boundary.
+Second, the marginals at the change points have correlated components, resulting in elliptic contour lines.
 We presented three ways to treat the unknown correlation in applications: first, symmetry assumption results in vanishing correlation.
 Second, correlation can be estimated consistently.
-Third, a conservative approach that avoids to address correlation was presented.
+Third, a conservative approach that avoids to address correlation was proposed.

 The method was further extended to improve the detection of change points on different scales.
-For that, multiple bivariate moving sum processes were applied simultaneously.
-Indeed, various simulation studies revealed strong performance under different distributional assumptions, like the normal, exponential or gamma distribution, in case of both the presence or absence of change points.
-Generally, weak distributional assumptions allow for wide ranging applications, for which we mention that all methodology developed relates to true statistics in the sense that there are no unknown parameters remaining.
-The method is ready to use and implemented in the $\texttt{R}$ package $\texttt{jcp}$, which performs the test and the algorithm, summarizes the results and provides a graphical output to facilitate interpretation.
+For that, multiple bivariate MOSUM processes were applied simultaneously.
+Indeed, various simulation studies revealed strong performance under different distributional assumptions, including piecewise i.i.d.~sequences and processes with varying higher moments.
+Generally, weak distributional assumptions allow for a wide range of applications.
+The method is implemented in the $\texttt{R}$ package $\texttt{jcp}$, which performs the test and the algorithm, summarizes the results and provides a graphical output to facilitate interpretation.